gffbss/hr-inbox-extension/README.md

-# hr-inbox-extension
-## Work In Progress
+## hr-inbox-extension
-A tool that currently allows us to see key data from an email thread
+A tool that currently allows users to see if a hiring partner is mentioned in an email thread.

+## Usage
+To be used as an inbox extension